 He initiated Iran’s first industrialization program and dramatically improved Iran’s infrastructure by building numerous roads, bridges, state-owned factories and Iran’s first Transnational railway.

 On 21 March 1935, the ruler of Persia, King Pahlavi I, officially requested all foreign governments to no longer refer to Iran as Persia and it nearly took 25 years (until 1959) for the entire world to officially recognize and use the local term Iran.

 Politically, however, Reza Shah forcibly abolished the wearing of the veil, took away the effective power of the Majles and did not permit any forms of free speech.
 With the outbreak of WW II, Reza Shah, wanting to remain neutral, refused to side with the Allies.

-British Intelligence and the CIA sponsored a coup
+Britain and USA sponsored a coup

-1962–1963 C.E. -The Shah (1919–1979) introduced his White Revolution in 1962.
+The Shah (1919–1979) introduced his White Revolution in 1962.
 It consisted of major land reform, workers’ rights and women’s suffrage, equality, among other initiatives.
 His reforms did not develop as planned.
 In a series of public speeches, Ayatollah Khomeini attacked these reforms.
 He was arrested and then exiled.
 A series of reforms, consisting of 19 elements, were planned and introducted over a period of 15 years. the first 6 elements were introduced in 1963 and put to a national referendum on January 26th, 1963 with overwhelming approval by the public.

 Iran’s infrastructure, public health and educational institutions were expanded.
 A number of highways, roads, bridges, railroad tracks, water and sewage projects, factories, schools, universities and hospitals were built.
 Iran’s military strength grew and its international prestige was enhanced.